SantiagoWL117/Migration-Strategy/reports/database/SOURCE_DATA_AVAILABILITY_ANALYSIS.md

 ## Conclusion

-**66% of audited restaurants (94 total, 66 active) can be re-imported from staging (NOT scraping)** - this is the preferred approach as it uses original source data.
+**66% of audited restaurants (94) can be re-imported from staging (NOT scraping)** - this is the preferred approach as it uses original source data.

-**34% need scraping from live menus (48 active)** - these have no source data available in staging.
+**34% need scraping from live menus (48)** - these have no source data available in staging.

 **Recommendation:** Proceed with **True Hybrid Approach**:
-1. Re-import from staging for 94 restaurants (66 active) - NOT scraping
+1. Re-import from staging for 94 restaurants - NOT scraping
-2. Scrape from live menus for 75 restaurants (64 active) - IS scraping
+2. Scrape from live menus for 75 restaurants - IS scraping
 3. Verify all against live menu URLs

 This optimizes effort and preserves historical accuracy where possible.

-**For Active Restaurants Specifically:**
-- 58% (66) can re-import from staging
-- 42% (48) need scraping from live menus

 ---